Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 Best Places to Stay on the Mornington Peninsula

-Located in the beautiful area of Mount Eliza, Norwood House is not only a fabulous accommodation choice but also one with a view.
+Located in the beautiful area of Mount Eliza, Norwood House is not only a fabulous accommodation choice for day trips, but also one with a spectacular view.

 While relatively small with 15 rooms, nothing has been spared to keep guests comfortable and relaxed after a day out exploring the Peninsula.